BOARD OF DIRECTORS

 Jaclyne Jandro, Market Garden Education Coordinator; ext.
 15

 Jaclyne comes to Urban Roots in 2016 after ten years working with youth in the public schools of St. Paul, five seasons working on organic vegetable farms (including Open Hands Farm, Loon Organics, and Gardens of Eagan), and many years of outdoor education at YMCA Camp Widjiwagan.
 She is thrilled to have a position that combines all these experiences.
 Jaclyne was most recently a biology teacher at Twin Cities Academy and cross-country ski coach at Highland Park.
 She brings with her experience writing curriculum, a joy of working with the students of St. Paul, and a love of healthy food and the outdoors.
 Jaclyne spends her free time with her three energetic sons, riding her bike, or exploring the outdoors however possible.

 A Saint Paul native, Patsy has a long history of work in community programs for food access, gardening, conservation and youth mentoring.
 She has initiated and implemented innovative programs at multiple for-profit and nonprofit businesses.
-She worked with Urban Roots for 10 years as the Program Manager, and returned in 2009 as support staff for grant and report writing, Interim Directorships, and as the Director of Special Projects.
-In her current role as Senior Program Director, she leads and oversees program direction, implementation, reporting and staffing, as well as community partnerships.
+She worked with Urban Roots for over 20 years as a Program Manager, in Special Projects and in multiple Interim Directorships.
 She holds a B.A. in American Studies from the University of Minnesota and has extensive experience working as a community liaison, with a focus on creating place in our communities.
-She enjoys all things outdoors, good fiction and cooking.
+She enjoys all things outdoors.

 David Woods, Conservation Program Manager; ext.
 16